 Most people believe what they live.
 Only a few live what they believe.
 Most base what they believe on the patterns they’ve fallen into (or been pushed into).
 Only a few struggle, no matter what the cost, to find the narrow path that leads to life.

-You can choose.
-You’re not Pavlov’s dog.
-You’re Pavlov.
-If you choose to be.
+But you can choose.
+You’re not Pavlov’s dog — you’re Pavlov — if you choose to be.
 Learn what’s true.
 Learn what’s right.
 And then choose to live what you believe.
+You are unique.